wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

     <a name="AAD"></a>

-3. Type <strong>AAD</strong> Entra for the Services related to that name.
+3. Type <strong>Entra</strong> for the Services related to that name.

 4. Click for the blade called <a target="_blank" href="https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/Overview">Entra ID</a> .